Easy Cheese Twists Made With Puff Pastry (30 Min)

 Rate this recipe here

 Puff pastry cheese twists are a perfect appetizer for your next get-together.
 Flaky, cheesy, buttery, crispy and make ahead.
-Very popular!
+Serve them on their own or use them as dippers.

 Prep Time15 minutes